nayem4311/FreeFire-API/README.md

 | `key`     | string | Yes      | Join https://t.me/leakstudio to get Latest Key.                  |

-📚 **Purpose of the API**
+📚 **API Purpose**

-The primary purpose of providing this free API is to enhance the Free Fire community experience.
-Garena Free Fire does not offer official account information APIs, so this custom solution aims to fill that gap, providing players and developers with valuable account data
+The goal of this free API is to enrich the Free Fire community by offering access to account data that is not available through official channels.
+Since Garena Free Fire does not provide an official account information API, this custom solution serves as a valuable resource for players and developers seeking detailed account data.

 # 📁 Additional Information